Rio de Janeiro: Republican period

 Plans for moving the nation's capital city from Rio de Janeiro to the center of Brazil had been occasionally discussed, and when Juscelino Kubitschek was elected president in 1955, it was partially on the strength of promises to build a new capital.
 Though many thought that it was just campaign rhetoric, Kubitschek managed to have Brasília and a new Federal District built, at great cost, by 1960.
 On 21 April of that year, the capital of Brazil was officially moved to Brasília.
 The territory of the former Federal District became its own state, Guanabara, after the bay that borders it to the east, encompassing just the city of Rio de Janeiro.
 After the 1964 coup d'état that installed a military dictatorship, the city-state was the only state left in Brazil to oppose the military.
 Then, in 1975, a presidential decree known as "The Fusion" removed the city's federative status and merged it with the State of Rio de Janeiro, with the city of Rio de Janeiro replacing Niterói as the state's capital, and establishing the Rio de Janeiro Metropolitan Region.

 In 1992, Rio hosted the Earth Summit, a United Nations conference to fight environmental degradation.
 Twenty years later, in 2012, the city hosted another conference on sustainable development, named United Nations Conference on Sustainable Development.
 The city hosted the World Youth Day in 2013, the second World Youth Day in South America and first in Brazil.
-In the sports field, Rio de Janeiro was the host of the 2007 Pan American Games and the 2014 FIFA World Cup Final.
+In the sports field, Rio de Janeiro was the host of the 2007 Pan American Games and the 2014 FIFA World Cup.
 On 2 October 2009, the International Olympic Committee announced that Rio de Janeiro would host the 2016 Olympic Games and the 2016 Paralympic Games, beating competitors Chicago, Tokyo, and Madrid.
 The city became the first South American city to host the event and the second Latin American city (after Mexico City in 1968) to host the Games.
 Since the early 2010s, Rio de Janeiro has been inscribed as a UNESCO World Heritage Site for its arts, urban culture and designed landscapes set around a natural environment.